Schedule#

 The below tabs give an example of each construction type.
 To minimise the complexity of these examples all dates are given in their unadjusted form, which is how they should be given to avoid any inference.

-dates perfectly divide the frequency
+The unadjusted effective and termination dates perfectly divide the frequency.

-In this instance any stub
+In this instance any stub inference parameter is unused.

 In [5]: s = Schedule(